pmrgn/intermittent-forecast/README.md

 This package contains tools for forecasting intermittent time series, such using Croston's method or one of its variants - SBA, SBJ, and TSB.
 In addition, the Aggregate-Disaggregate Intermittent Demand Approach can be used with the `ADIDA` class.
 This allows for the removal of intermittency within the data so that other forecasting models can be utilised - such as Simple, Double and Triple Exponential Smoothing.

+Each of the forecasting models has the ability to optimise for parameters when using the `fit` method.
+Error metrics used for optimisation can be chosen, such as selecting between the MSE, MAE, MSR and Periods in Stock (PIS).

-See the documentation for examples on using this package.
+See the documentation below for examples on using this package.

 ## Installation